-In December 2005, a new policy entered into force; - regarding labeling and language- to modify and complete Decree No 90-366 of November 10, 1990 (published in the Journal Officiel No 50 of November 21, 1990) related to labeling and presentation of foodstuffs.
+In December 2005, a new policy entered into force; - regarding labeling and language- to modify and complete November 10, 1990 Decree No 90-366 (published in the November 21, 1990 Journal Officiel No 50) related to labeling and presentation of foodstuffs.

-The Executive Decree no 05-484 of December 22, 2005 (published in the JO No 83 of December 25, 2005), modifies and completes the labeling and presentation of foodstuffs pre-packed or not, presented to consumers as it is and food destined to restaurants, hospitals, and other local communities.
-The decree redefines the technical terms for: labeling, label, foodstuff, lot, manufacture date, packaging date, shelf life, sales date's limit, ingredient, and food additives.
+The December 22, 2005 Executive Decree no 05-484 (published in the December 25, 2005 JO No 83), modifies and completes the labeling and presentation of foodstuffs pre-packed or not, presented to consumers as it is and food destined to restaurants, hospitals, and other local communities.
+The decree redefines the technical terms for: labeling, label, foodstuff, lot, manufacture and packaging date, as well as shelf life, sales date's limit, ingredient, and food additives.

-Labeling information must be written in Arabic, which is mandatory, and other commonly understood languages in Algeria (English or French) are optional.
+Labeling information must be written in Arabic mandatory, and other commonly understood languages in Algeria.
+English or French are optional.
 (The information must be visible, legible and indelible)